If you live in the United States and play online poker I think you'll agree that it isn't easy, no matter what you read elsewhere.

 Residents of 3 states and less than 5% of the country are golden right now.

-They can play on a licensed US poker site and, you know, only deal with the hollow bonuses and empty tables the rest of the country does.
+They can play on a licensed real money US poker site and, you know, only deal with the hollow bonuses and empty tables the rest of the country does.

-The other 95% need some sort of roadmap.
+The other 95% of the US need some sort of roadmap.
 That's what I'd like to provide here.

-All of these hurdles and more have faced US poker sites since 2006 and yet...
+All of these hurdles, legal and otherwise, have faced US poker sites since 2006 and yet...
 US poker still survives.

 US poker players are non-conformists.
 They're tough and always get back up.
 They're Rocky.

-Sheldon Adelson's puppet show tells you that the only moral type of betting is in a Las Vegas casino, so what do you do?
+Sheldon Adelson's puppet show tells you that moral betting doesn't exist online, but are all too happy to accept your bet in one of many fine Las Vegas casinos, so what do you do?
 You fight it!

 Keep it up, guys.
 Keep that eye of the tiger, tiger.